EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 representing the class as counsel.
 Doe contends that he must be permitted to represent the class because he has yet another identity as a fiduciary for Benefit Plan and his fellow employees of A Corporation.
-Although the attorneyclient privilege may be inapplicable when either the lawyer or the client stands in a fiduciary relationship to the party seeking disclosure, Doe simply was not such a fiduciary.
+Although the attorney-client privilege may be inapplicable when either the lawyer or the client stands in a fiduciary relationship to the party seeking disclosure, Doe simply was not such a fiduciary.
 He was a lawyer for and representative of A's corporate interest.